sburba/cryptotracker/README.md

 # Other Thoughts

+A real production release would need CI to run the tests and linters and we would need to choose a tool to manage deployments

 Right now the API documentation is not sufficient, a full description of request/response types and error messages are needed at minimum.